 • Workers in the public sector had a union membership rate nearly five times that of private sector employees.

-• Education, training, and library occupations had the highest unionization rate among all occupations, at 37 percent.
+• Education, training, and library occupations had the highest unionization rate among all occupations, at 37.2 percent, followed closely by protective service occupations at 35.2 percent.

 • Among demographic groups, the union membership rate was highest for black men and lowest for Hispanic women.